namoopsoo/aviation-pilot-physiology-hmm/notes/2020-04-05-organzing-thoughts.md

 |C|Channelized Attention|
 |D|Diverted Attention|

-In my early [notebook](https://github.com/namoopsoo/aviation-pilot-physiology-hmm/blob/master/notes/2019-05-10-initial-look.md) I took a quick look at the proportion of experiment time had been spent in the different states,
+In my early [notebook](https://github.com/namoopsoo/aviation-pilot-physiology-hmm/blob/master/notes/2019-05-10-initial-look.md) I took a quick look at the proportion of experiment time had been spent in the different states.
+Per the below, looking at each person separately, I saw that for the first person as an example, (`crew=1, seat=0`) , `~98%` of `CA` was labeled as "Channelized Attention" and `2%` as baseline.
+But for the other two experiments, the target states appear to be much more brief, with only `13%` of the "DA" and `9%` of the "SS" experiments.

 _(copying an output from that notebook...)_

 ```
 statsdf = gpdf.groupby(by=['crew', 'seat']).apply(extract_proportions).reset_index()
 In [78]: statsdf
 Out[78]:
     crew  seat      A/CA      A/DA      A/SS      C/CA      D/DA      B/SS
 0      1     0  0.018593  0.868871  0.903015  0.981407  0.131129  0.096985